kyamagu/js-segment-annotator/README.md

       ]
     }

-Open a Web browser and point to the `index.html`.
+Then edit `main.js` to point to this JSON file.
+Open a Web browser and visit `index.html`.

 Know issues
 -----------